Hoyer hosts 17th annual Women’s Equality Day Luncheon

 “I had an opportunity to meet Congresswoman Waters as an intern in the Congressional Black Caucus in 1992, while working on the Hill, just a year after she had been elected.
 She was elected at the right time,” Alsobrooks said, referring to the Los Angeles riots.
 “That was the first moment I had the opportunity to watch Congresswoman Waters’ heart pour out across that television during a time of anger and frustration.
 The city had reached the boiling point.
 Congresswoman Waters made a statement then that sticks even today.
 She said our anger and frustration must not drive us to the streets.
 We must use our minds and our God-given talents, and our legacy, our perseverance and struggle.
 We must fight our battle in the courtroom and in the halls of power.
 We must organize and rally and protest and through it all we will celebrate living, not dying,”

-Alsobrooks concluded with words from the late Tony Morrison, a celebrated American novelist.
+Alsobrooks concluded with words from the late Toni Morrison, a celebrated American novelist.

 “Women’s rights are not only an abstraction or cause; it is a personal affair.
 It is not only about us, it’s also about you and me,” Alsobrooks said.
 “So, what I say to you is I believe our fight for equality is personal.”

-“Yes this the 17th annual Women's Equality Day Luncheon we’ve had and yes to commemorate an act that falls into the category of, 'It’s never too late to do the wrong thing, but it’s a damn shame that it took you so long,' the ratification of the 19th Amendment,” Hoyer said.
+“Yes this the 17th annual Women’s Equality Day Luncheon we’ve had and yes to commemorate an act that falls into the category of, ‘It’s never too late to do the wrong thing, but it’s a damn shame that it took you so long,’ the ratification of the 19th Amendment,” Hoyer said.
 “I’m proud to serve as the majority leader of the House of Representatives.
 Last year, I said that 2018 was on target to become another year of the woman in the Congress of the United States.
-I’m so glad that it turned out to be true ... your input, your role as leader is critically important for our country, our states, our counties and municipalities. ...
-I’ve been proud to be a leader, working closely with Congresswoman Waters and the first woman speaker in America, Nancy Pelosi.”
+I’m so glad that it turned out to be true … your input, your role as leader is critically important for our country, our states, our counties and municipalities.”

-“Thank you Steny for inviting me here today and for your consistent principle and wise leadership over the decades,” said Waters.
-"Your district and your country benefit greatly from your dedicated service."